How can I troubleshoot issues with Zendesk Talk? What are your Talk troubleshooting tips?

 - Review the WebRTC Port Requirements:

-To use WebRTC, please ensure that the following ports are not blocked:
+To use WebRTC, ensure that the following ports are not blocked:

 TCP: port 80 and 443

-If you are still experiencing EC# errors after reviewing these troubleshooting steps, please send a support request to email@example.com .
-When you do, please verify that you have the required ports open by sending a screenshot of your firewall and router settings showing these open ports.
+If you are still experiencing EC# errors, contact the Zendesk support team providing a screenshot of your firewall and router settings showing these open ports.

 Zendesk Talk resetting to Offline status

-Refreshing your page will cause the agent to be set to unavailable for Chat or Talk, and the agent will need to manually reset themselves to become available.
-For now we recommend you do not refresh your page in your browser when you wish to be available for calls or chat.
+Refreshing your page causes the agent to be set to unavailable for Talk.
+The agent needs to manually reset themselves to become available.
+Do not refresh your page in your browser when you wish to be available for calls.